 The scholarships cover the cost of tuition fees only.*

 Our aim is to support students under the government’s resettlement programme or who are recent arrivals in the UK.

 Please note: You would need to commit to travelling to Sheffield for the English language course or moving to Sheffield in order for you to attend the English Language course.
-We can only cover your English Language tuition fees and would not be able to offer you any living or travel costs during your English Language studies.
+We can cover your English Language tuition fees only.

 The scholarships are available for students who are 18+ and who meet certain criteria.